ATECoder/dn.onc.rpc/src/items/readme.md

 * Base class names are suffixes with Base;
 * the xdrAble interface was renamed to IXdrCodec;
 * The xdr prefixes were removed from the codec methods;
-* Uppercase constant names were converted to Pascal casing while retaining the original constant names in the code documentation.
+* Uppercase constant names were converted to Pascal casing while retaining the original constant names in the code documentation;
+* The namespace of the ONC/REPC client classes was changed fro isr.cc.ONC.RPC.Clients;
+* Getters and setters, such as Get and Set Character Encoding, where changed to properties where possible.
+* Static constant classes were converted to Enum constructs.

 ## Feedback